nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Canceling a meeting: `meet`

-Cancels current meeting with the `NAME` given of the client.
+Cancels current meeting for the client with the specified `NAME`.

 Format: `meet NAME c/`